ccri/geomesa/docs/tutorials/geomesa-authorizations.rst

 In addition, please note that the authorizations used in any scenario cannot exceed the authorizations of the Accumulo connection.

-INGEST GDELT DATA WITH VISIBILITIES
+Ingest GDELT Data with Visibilities
 -----------------------------------

 The rest of this tutorial will use the GDELT data set, described in the